 As a writer he gave us Sam Spade and Nick Charles, who themselves may be better known as characters in movies (Spade played most famously by Humphrey Bogart and Charles by William Powell) than for their existence in seminal crime novels.

 But among crime and mystery readers, Hammett is credited with founding the hardboiled school of detective writing.

-With other admirers, I would go further and claim that Dashiell Hammett's influence on modern American literature in general is comparable to that of such mainstream literary lights as Ernest Hemingway, John O'Hara, or John Steinbeck.
+Some admirers would go further and claim Dashiell Hammett's influence on modern American literature is comparable to that of such mainstream literary lights as Ernest Hemingway, John O'Hara, or John Steinbeck.
 They all emerged as writers in the 1920s and 1930s and had similar impacts on American writing.
 Writers for the rest of the century emulated their clear, colloquial, evocative but understated prose—in both high literature and and genre work.

-Yet Hammett produced only a handful of novels in his lifetime, exclusively in the crime and mystery field, and nothing past the age of forty.
+Yet Hammett produced only a handful of crime and mystery novels in his lifetime and nothing past the age of forty.

 1926 issue of Black Mask

 He was born in Maryland, USA, and grew up in Philadelphia and Baltimore.
 From his mid-teens he held a variety of menial jobs until he became an operative for the famous Pinkerton's Detective Agency, which would give him material for his later short stories narrated by the nameless "Continental Op".
 He was a sergeant in both World Wars I and II.
 But it was between the wars that he became known as the master of American detective fiction.

 After the First World War, he took to writing for magazines, notably the pulp detective periodical Black Mask.
 He developed a style of writing in which the literary frills are completely eliminated to focus on the dialogue and action.
 Yet this did not prevent his stories from having realistic characterizations or heart.
 Rather these were to be inferred from the terse speech and the behaviour of his characters.